How Much Should you Spend on an Engagement Ring

 An engagement ring represents your love and commitment—and your investment in the future.
 The ring you give your soon-to-be fiancé does indeed matter.

-Many women have dreamed about their proposal and engagement ring since they were a child.
+Many women have dreamed about their proposal and ring since they were a child.
 Choosing a ring that meets their expectations is important—ensuring your special moment is nothing less than spectacular.
 If you feel comfortable, have an open and honest conversation together about finances and ring expectations.
 It’s usually helpful to be on the same page, and understand how you each feel about spending money on jewelry.

 When it comes to ring expectations, consider the following: